jetbrains-academy/CppBasics/MemoryManagement/ConstAndReferences/ConstQuestion/task.md

 const int* const r = &b;
 ```

-Choose valid assignment statements,
+Choose the valid assignment statements
-which can be successfully compiled without errors:
+that can be successfully compiled without errors:

 ```c++
 // (1)